DoNOF/DoNOF-Documentation/docs/input.rst

 INPUTC:      Guess for coefficient matrix (Natural Orbitals)

-     = 0     Use HCORE or Hartree-Fock Eigenvectors (Default)
+     = 0     Use Hcore or Hartree-Fock Eigenvectors (Default)

      = 1     Input from GCF file